mavilov/hybrid-query-system/docs/architecture.md

 #### Improvement ideas

-- CSV file for loading into SQL database.
-Handy to update.
+- Two CSV files for loading into SQL database.
+Handy to update, but maybe an overkill for this little task.
-- read files with unstructured data from local fs
+- Read files with unstructured data from local files.
+This is a trivial task, but if I'd have some 20 files as a document corpus, it will be harder to follow during the demo flow.
-- crawl [Snyk](https://security.snyk.io/vuln/) or similar sites
+- crawl [Snyk](https://security.snyk.io/vuln/) or similar sites for real vulnerabilities.
+Maybe I can even gen an API key for this to avoid HTML scrapping.
+That would be really cool.